 President Lori Stewart Gonzalez, who began her term as OHIO’s 23rd President July 1, said she believes the growth is ultimately about students choosing an experience that will set them up for success.
 “Our University has really doubled down on delivering the kind of high-value, real world experiences that prepare students for successful careers while also controlling costs and ensuring students can complete their degree on schedule,” Gonzalez said.

 “It’s about value, and it’s about place,” she said.
-“We offer an immersive, college-town experience in Athens with an atmosphere that is unmatched in Ohio; or students in the region who want to stay in their community can pursue a degree on one of our regional campuses; and we have robust online offerings for students who want to access an OHIO degree without the commute.”
+“We offer an immersive, college-town experience in Athens with an atmosphere that is unmatched in Ohio; our students in the region who want to stay in their community can pursue a degree on one of our regional campuses; and we have robust online offerings for students who want to access an OHIO degree without the commute.”

 Athens campus welcomes another record first-year class, growth in transfer students

 OHIO’s fall 2023 first-year cohort on the Athens campus tipped over the 4,500 mark this year, beating the fall 2022 all-time record of 4,441 with 4,516 incoming students.
 The incoming class boasts students from all 88 Ohio counties, 37 states, Puerto Rico and the District of Columbia.
-The University also saw significant growth in students from neighboring West Virginia, with more than 100 new first-year Bobcats hailing from the mountain state, a 66 percent increase over last year.
+The University also saw significant growth in students from neighboring West Virginia, with more than 100 new first-year Bobcats hailing from the Mountain State, a 66 percent increase over last year.

 The class includes a record number of entering first-year students who will be the first in their family to earn a degree, at 1,138 or 25.5 percent of the class.
 The proportion of Athens campus Pell-eligible enrolled freshmen grew to 23.5 percent, an almost 3 percent increase year over year.

 The incoming Athens cohort is once again the highest achieving class in the University’s 219 year history with the average incoming high school GPA rising to 3.65.